mattrussi/gitlab-com-runbooks/docs/sentry/sentry-in-kube.md

     ```

 1. Scale the deployments you scaled down before back up.
 They should no longer be stuck printing errors.

+#### Consumer lag increasing

+There are a few different reasons for this.
+Check the following:

+1. Is there enough free space on the Kafka data PVCs?

+1. If Sentry was upgraded recently and everything else is working (i.e. Sentry appears to be processing events promptly and stats look fine), it may simply be deprecated queues that need to be cleaned up.
+For example:

+    ```
+    Consumer group 'snuba-post-processor' has no active members.

+    GROUP                TOPIC           PARTITION  CURRENT-OFFSET  LOG-END-OFFSET  LAG             CONSUMER-ID     HOST            CLIENT-ID snuba-post-processor events          6          64784           64784           0               -               -               -
+    snuba-post-processor transactions    0          4210372         4275501         65129           -               -               -
+    snuba-post-processor events          2          25461           26568           1107            -               -               -
+    snuba-post-processor transactions    4          4196411         4261798         65387           -               -               -
+    snuba-post-processor events          8          151041068       154115234       3074166         -               -               -
+    ...
+    ```

+    As per [this comment](https://github.com/getsentry/self-hosted/issues/2019#issuecomment-1470769713), the `snuba-post-processor` group was actually removed, so we shouldn't have this anymore.
+The ultimate fix here was to run `JMX_PORT="" /opt/bitnami/kafka/bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --group snuba-post-processor --delete`

+1. We may not be processing messages fast enough on a particular topic.
+In that case, we will need to add partitions and consumers to that topic.
+    1. Decide how many consumers you want on the topic, then modify `values.yaml` so that the `replicaCount` of the consumer group and `TOPIC_PARTITION_COUNTS` (under `config.snubaSettingsPy`) match the new number of consumers.
+        1. You cannot decrease the number of consumers (without a lot of work), only increase!
+        1. Note that merging and deploying your changes at this stage doesn't actually affect the number of partitions yet, only the replica count of the consumer group.
+        1. If the consumers and partition counts don't match, we'll either have inactive consumers or one consumer processing messages from multiple partitions.
+    1. Bring up a shell on one of the Kafka pods (doesn't matter which).
+    1. Run `JMX_PORT="" /opt/bitnami/kafka/bin/kafka-topics.sh --bootstrap-server localhost:9092 --topic <topic> --partitions <num-partitions>`
+    1. Run `JMX_PORT="" /opt/bitnami/kafka/bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --all-groups -describe`.
+If the repartitioning was successful, you should see a message like `Warning: Consumer group 'snuba-consumers' is rebalancing.`

 ### RabbitMQ